 The Special Issue will be published in December 2020.
-The deadline for article submissions is 1 June 2020.
-Authors are encouraged to contact the Guest Editor with a proposed title and a draft abstract by no later than 1 April 2020.
+The deadline for article submissions is 31August 2020.
+Authors are encouraged to contact the Guest Editor with a proposed title and a draft abstract by no later than 1 June 2020.

 The Youth Voice Journal (YVJ®) is the leading, international, multidisciplinary and double-blind peer-reviewed journal specialising in publishing theoretical contributions and empirical research on issues affecting young people all over the world.

 The Youth Voice Journal (ISNN 2056-2969) is ranked and indexed by Scopus, ORCID, Kudos, EBSCO Information Services , The European Reference Index for the Humanities and the Social Sciences (ERIH PLUS) and Criminal Justice Abstracts.
 YVJ is also a member of COPE, ensuring we adhere to codes of conduct for journal editors.

 The YVJ is managed by an independent Academic and Editorial Board and seeks to provide a reference source for academia, policymakers and youth services internationally.

 Today, young people all over the world face unique challenges in a constantly evolving global environment.
 In this upcoming issue, the Youth Voice Journal will provide special attention to Scanning the Future.
 We have added Climate, Populism, Artificial Intelligence and Jobs to the title as illustrative but by no means exclusive issues that may merit the attention of contributors.
 Life is tough for so many young people.
 The challenges range across a host of issues.